riquene-n1/WEB_PROJECT_CIGI/README.md

 Prototype web interface for managing Tsubakimoto chain catalog data.
 The application includes a small Node.js backend using SQLite so data can be stored locally.
 Administrators can upload catalog PDFs and images directly through the web interface.
+Uploaded PDFs are parsed server-side so that model number, specification and tolerance fields are filled automatically when possible.
 These files are saved under `catalog/` and `images/` and the database records reference them.

 ## Features
 - Basic pages: Home (search), Login, and Admin